 HTA welcomed the ‘sensitive and realistic accounts’ of body donation shown in the Channel 5 series ‘Body Donors’, broadcast at 9pm on the 29 Sep and 6 October 2015.

-The HTA has today launched a consultation on the proposed changes to its Codes of Practice and Standards documentation.
+The HTA ran a consultation on the proposed changes to its Codes of Practice and Standards documentation.

 The HTA welcomed the government’s announcement in 2015, that it would undertake a triennial review of the HTA.
 These reviews are cyclical and ensure that non-departmental public bodies, like the HTA, are still needed and that they are effective and work well.